Aurele-B/Cellects/UserManual.md

 Click the *Next* button to go to the image analysis window (Fig. 2), or to the window showing the list of folders (Fig. 10) if applicable.

-### 2/ The image analysis window: find where the specimens are
+## Find where the specimens are in the image analysis window
 <img
   src="https://github.com/Aurele-B/Cellects/blob/main/screenshots/UserManualFigure2.png"
   alt="Alt text"